What You Need to Know:

 Had it been presented as its own bill, it would have required at least 60 votes to move forward, making it unlikely to pass.

-The new bill, called the Arctic Cultural and Coastal Plain Protection Act, states that “oil and gas activities are not compatible with the protection of this national treasure.”
+That bill, called the Arctic Cultural and Coastal Plain Protection Act, states that “oil and gas activities are not compatible with the protection of this national treasure.”
+And in September 2019, it PASSED.
+Now a new bill has been introduced to the Senate that we’re working to pass.

 Opening the Arctic Refuge to oil and gas development would not only irreversibly destroy the largest national wildlife refuge in the country––and deeply impact the outdoor enthusiasts who seek adventure and solitude there––but would also add significantly to the climate crisis at a time in which it is imperative to curb our emissions and adopt clean energy.